IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

 ## High-level overview

-As explained in the introduction above, TomTom IndiGO can support one or more VPAs in one product.
+As explained in the introduction above, TomTom Digital Cockpit can support one or more VPAs in one product.
-Below is the high-level design of the Multi-VPA Architecture in TomTom IndiGO.
+Below is the high-level design of the Multi-VPA Architecture in TomTom Digital Cockpit.

 ![VPA domain high-level overview image](images/vpa_domain-high-level-overview.svg)

 The diagram shows the most relevant components in this architecture:

-- _TomTom IndiGO platform (VPA adaptations)_: Specific VPA implementations typically provide their engine in the form of a library in an SDK.
+- _TomTom Digital Cockpit platform (VPA adaptations)_: Specific VPA implementations typically provide their engine in the form of a library in an SDK.
 To abstract the VPA-specific APIs away, each VPA has an associated Adaptation Service whose job is to interface directly with the VPA engine.
-  All other components in TomTom IndiGO communicate with the VPA engine via the Adaptation Service.<br/>
+  All other components in TomTom Digital Cockpit communicate with the VPA engine via the Adaptation Service.<br/>
-  Currently, TomTom IndiGO offers an off-the-shelf implementation of a VPA Adaptation service for the Alexa Auto VPA, provided by the off-the-shelf Alexa service, and plans to offer a second implementation that will provide an abstraction for the Cerence Assistant VPA.<br/>
+  Currently, TomTom Digital Cockpit offers an off-the-shelf implementation of a VPA Adaptation service for the Alexa Auto VPA, provided by the off-the-shelf Alexa service, and plans to offer a second implementation that will provide an abstraction for the Cerence Assistant VPA.<br/>
-  __Note:__ Alexa Auto is available as part of TomTom IndiGO upon approval by TomTom and Amazon.
-To request TomTom IndiGO's implementation for Alexa Auto please contact your local sales representative.
+  __Note:__ Alexa Auto is available as part of TomTom Digital Cockpit upon approval by TomTom and Amazon.
+To request TomTom Digital Cockpit's implementation for Alexa Auto please contact your local sales representative.

 - _[`VpaMediatorService`](TTIVI_PLATFORM_API)_: This is a platform service whose role is to ensure